jnweaver/Weekly-Work-Log/README.md

 Too often, a week passes by and I reflact back on it wondering what I actually accomplished.
 This log is my attempt to document where my job takes me on a week-to-week basis.

 ## August 11, 2014
+* Continued work on the new Wordpress bootstrap project using Composer
+* Theme and style update to accommodate blog comments on the chancellor's blog for the first time

 ## August 4, 2014
 * Configured Shibboleth for sustainability website